What alternatives to animated GIF are there?

 https://en.wikipedia.org/wiki/APNG

-APNG is an extension to PNG format (although officially rejected by PNG group).
-It works similarly to GIF, supporting 24-bit images (allowing to use a lot more colors than GIF), 8-bit alpha channel (partial transparency) and better compression.
+APNG is an extension of the PNG format (although it was originally rejected by the PNG working group).
+It works similarly to GIF, but supports 24-bit color (millions of colors), an 8-bit alpha channel (partial transparency).

-Ezgif allows to create APNG files and edit APNG with most of our tools.
+Ezgif allows you to create APNG files and edit them using most of our tools.

 WebP Modern image format developed by Google